bladeacer/ObsiThemeRef/docs/index.md

 I have to manually extract, summarise, fill in information, try out each theme and provide an appropriate score for them.

+There is a [progress tracker](./themes/index.md#progress-tracker) for theme entries added.

 ### Viewing this website in your Obsidian vault locally
 Absolutely.
 Just run the following command in your directory of choice.
 ```sh